usna78/Mail-Alias/README.md

 # Functionality:

-2. Module Tasks
+1. Tasks Performed by the Module
 - The code is a Perl module named `Mail::Aliases`
-- It requires two inputs: 1) the list of addressess and 2) the hash reference of the entire aliases file
+- It requires two inputs: 1) the list of addressees and 2) the hash reference of the entire aliases file
-- It relies on the Email::Valid module to validate whether an addreess is a correctly formated email address
+- It relies on the Email::Valid module to validate whether an address is a correctly formated email address
 - It relies on the Scalar::Utils module to differentiate between aliaes defined as a single line value and aliases with multiple lines of values
 - It interprets non-email addresses as aliases and recursively converts them to individual email addresses
 - It produces a lower case, comma separated list of individual email addresses as its output
+- It rermoves duplicate email addresses from the output list
 - It is the applications responsibilty to process the list of email receipients through its mail sending client code

+2. Tasks NOT Performed by Mail::Aliases
+- The module does not send email for you.
+It simply resolves any email aliases in  your recipent list to individual email addresses without reliance on the system aliases file associated with your MTA.
+It does this by using the local aliases file you maintain as part of your application.

-2. Main Function: resolve_email_aliases
+3. Main Function: resolve_email_aliases
 - Loads email aliases from a YAML file specified in the configuration
 - Processes four types of email lists:
   - admin_notification_list